Guidance for applicants to join NIHR as a member of a research programme committee

 Funding committee members read, critically assess and prioritise research proposals.

-Meetings are usually held in London.
+Meetings are usually held face to face in London, or virtually.
 Some committees meet for one day, three times a year, with advance preparation of around a day’s work each time.
 Others meet for two days, three times a year, with a corresponding amount of advance preparation.
 There may also be additional face-to-face meetings and teleconferences.
 The time commitment varies, but is around 6 to 12 days per year.

 How are committee members appointed?